 The appeals office also decided the student organizers’ appeal of the retaliation finding.
 It found no evidence of retaliation for two of the three students.
 It found, however, that it was reasonable for SFSU to conclude that the evidence “(however slightly)” favored a finding that one member of the committee was motivated in part by the past unsubstantiated complaints.

 The retaliation finding was based on a student’s statement explaining that fellow students feel unsafe because members of SF Hillel “are engaging in these bullying legal tactics, where they bring grievances, and accusation that are trumped up, false accusations against them that vilify Palestinians and present them as antisemitic and racist.”

 “The university’s decision once again clears the organizers from the false accusations of discrimination.
-But the decision reinforces a blame-the-victim legal bullying dynamic against supporters of Palestinian rights," said Zoha Khalili, Palestine Legal staff attorney.
+But the decision reinforces a blame-the-victim legal bullying dynamic against supporters of Palestinian rights," staff attorney Zoha Khalili said.
 "Students who were targeted by a public smear campaign for engaging in human rights advocacy tried to protect themselves at a Know Your Rights Fair intended to bolster such advocacy.
 If the university is going to characterize their efforts as retaliation, there is something wrong with the university's policies."